ZyxerZyxani/flowback-setup/README.md

 To set it up initially, run setup.bash.
 It will install flowback to /opt/flowback.

-Within resources/templates/flowback/backend/, there's a .flowback_pgpass file that needs to be in backend folder.
+Within /opt/flowback/backend/, there's a .flowback_pgpass file that needs to be in backend folder.

 Also follow the .env.example in respective backend/frontend folders.

-once done, you can run update_backend.bash and update_frontend.bash within respective backend/frontend folders to setup the flowback instance.
+Once done, you can run update_backend.bash and update_frontend.bash within respective backend/frontend folders to setup the flowback instance.
 Don't forget to change these files if there's any customizations needed!